Starcounter/Docs/guides/SQL/literals/README.md

 # Literals

+**Disclaimer**: For performance reasons, it is strongly discouraged to use literals in code.
+Instead, use [variables](/guides/database/variables).

 A boolean literal can have one of the two values <em>true</em> and <em>false</em>, which are represented by the two reserved words `TRUE` and `FALSE`.
 See example below.

 ```sql